Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in MLB.

-- The Rays have the sixth-ranked team ERA among all league pitching staffs (3.88).
+- The Rays have a 3.90 team ERA that ranks sixth across all MLB pitching staffs.

-- In his last appearance on Sunday, the right-hander threw six innings against the Los Angeles Angels, giving up one earned run while surrendering four hits.
+- The right-hander last appeared on Saturday against the Los Angeles Angels, when he tossed six innings, allowing five earned runs while giving up eight hits.

+- The 30-year-old has put up an ERA of 3.35, with 12.3 strikeouts per nine innings, in 14 games this season.
+Opponents have a .209 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.